 - There are plan design limitations, so it’s not entirely flexible

-- Per an internal revenue code, there is a 100% excise tax on any VEBA assets reverting to the employer
+- Per Internal Revenue Code 49763, there is a 100% excise tax on any VEBA assets reverting to the employer

 - Individual employees of a group that joins a VEBA may not opt-out of the plan

-While many people consider a VEBA a type of health reimbursement arrangement (HRA), they do differ.
-An HRA is an employer-funded health employee benefit used to reimburse employees for out-of-pocket medical expenses and health insurance premiums.
+While many people consider a VEBA a type of health reimbursement arrangement (HRA), they actually differ.
+An HRA is an employer-funded health employee benefit used to reimburse employees for qualified out-of-pocket medical expenses and sometimes health insurance premiums.

 The employer simply sets a budget-friendly allowance that employees can use on qualified medical expenses and reimburses them when they submit proof of eligible expenses.

-But unlike VEBAs, HRAs only reimburse employees for healthcare expenses, and not all of them are attached to a group health plan.
+Unlike VEBAs, HRAs only reimburse employees for healthcare expenses, and not all are attached to a group health plan.
 Also, since they’re an arrangement, not an account, the funds stay with the employer when the employee leaves the company.

 There are three common types of HRAs to compare to a VEBA—each with similarities and differences.
 Let’s go over them in the following sections.